rahuulaws/-aws-bootcamp-cruddur-2023/journal/week10.md

 ### Context and Background

-  - The objective of this week is to use the Infrastructure as a Code (IaC) Service : AWS Cloudformation Tool to create AWS Infrastructure and deploy the Cruddur application on it.
+  - The objective of this Two week is to use the Infrastructure as a Code (IaC) Service : AWS Cloudformation Tool to create AWS Infrastructure and deploy the Cruddur application on it.
   - Cloudformation helps us to define the desired cloud environment using code writen in either Yaml or Json, known as templates, instead of manually configuring each resource.
   - The key benefits for using AWS Cloudformation can be listed  as below : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html
     - Simplify infrastructure management